LCOGT/ptr_datalab/README.md

     ./manage.py populate_test_data

+## Nix development
+If you like nix, run `nix develop --impure` to start your nix development environment

 ## API Structure
 The application has a REST API with the following endpoints you can use.
 You must pass your user's API token in the request header to access any of the endpoints - the headers looks like `{'Authorization': 'Token 123456789abcdefg'}` if you are using python's requests library.